-I love sharing my stories from work and my two sons, aged eight and 11, are the perfect audience!
-I like to think that apart from being a form of entertainment, I’m also imparting important life lessons and values to them.
-When I asked my 11-year-old, Ethan, about my profession, he said this: “Daddy, I am proud that you are a nurse.
-Although you come back late sometimes, you always work hard and spend time to take care of the elderly!”
+I love sharing my stories from work and my sons are the perfect audience.
+I like to think that apart from being entertaining, I’m also imparting important life lessons and values to them.
+When I asked my 11-year-old, Ethan, what he thought about my profession, he said this: “Daddy, I am proud that you are a nurse.
+Although you come back late sometimes, you always work hard and spend time to take care of the elderly.”

 In 2002, I joined Alexandra Hospital where I spent eight years in both gerontology and emergency departments.
-However, after a decade, I decided to try my hand at something new – I ran an F&B business!
-The business was fun and taught me more about dollars and cents, but I could not forget the connections and relationships I had forged with my patients while I was a nurse.
+However, after a decade, I decided to try my hand at something new and decided to run an F&B business.
+It was fun and taught me more about dollars and cents, but what it lacked was connections and relationships I had forged with my patients while I was a nurse.
 I missed the deeper relationships I had with my patients, who shared their life stories and wisdom freely.
 My relationships with my business partners and customers were mainly transactional and short-lived.

-One of my most poignant memories in geriatric care was a 75-year-old female resident who adored singing.
-She calls me “kor kor” (big brother in Chinese) and holds my hands affectionately whenever she sees me.
-Unfortunately, she passed away last year at our home.
-I was heartbroken upon hearing the news.
+One of my most poignant memories was for a 75-year-old female resident who adored singing.
+She called me “kor kor” (big brother in Chinese) and held my hands affectionately whenever she sees me.
+When she passed away, I was heartbroken.
 The nursing home had not only lost a resident, but also a songbird who brought joy to all in the home.

 It is often hard to accept the passing of a resident.
 However, I am heartened that I have played a part in alleviating their suffering at the nursing home.